Ebel: The "Architects of Time"

 Ebel has long sponsored the work of famous architects such as Le Corbusier (who was born in La Chaux-de-Fonds), Andree Putman, or — in the early 1990s — contemporary Swiss painters, such as Jean Arcelin.

 In 1986, the Villa Turque, an early masterpiece of Le Corbusier, was acquired by the group for its 75th anniversary.

-In 2019, a gold-and-diamond wristwatch fabricated in 1974 and gifted from the singer Elvis Presley to J.D.
-Sumner was put up for sale at M.S.
-Rau Antiques in New Orleans with an estimate of US$498,000.
+In 2019, a gold-and-diamond wristwatch fabricated in 1974 and gifted from the singer Elvis Presley.

 It is crafted in 18 kt gold and features 26 round white diamonds framing the clock face.
 A personal inscription reads, "From Elvis to J.D.
 Sumner 1974".